doganes1507/java-labs-project/README.md

 # javaEducationProject

-This is a collection of Java labs for the MTUCI university course.
+This is a collection of labs for the Java course at MTUCI.

 ## Labs

 The labs included in this project are:

 * Lab 1: Working with functions to solve some basic problems